 We are now receiving donations for our return mission trip in February of 2019

-Funds collected will be used to pay for our transportation while in Puerto Rico, meals, some building materials, tools and other expenses during the course of the week.Make a donation
+Funds collected will be used to pay for transportation while there, some building materials and other expenses during the course of the week.Make a donation